 Shapes and Height

 There are traditional rectangular pillows with different fillers that provide proper head and neck support.
-Another type of a pillow for neck pain is a roll-shaped pillow.
+Another type of pillow for neck pain is a roll-shaped pillow.
 This type of pillow is a good option for traveling or for short-term use.
 However, roll-shaped pillows are not suitable for long every day sleep, because they only support the neck, but not the head, shoulders or upper back.

 If you change positions during the night, the good option is a multiple height surface pillow.
 The way it works is that it has soft angles transitions which make it easier to change positions.
 When you sleep on your back, you need a different height from when you sleep on your side, and multiple height pillows consider this factor.

-Foam filled pillows sometimes built up heat if the temperature in the room is high.
+Foam filled pillows sometimes built up the heat if the temperature in the room is high.
 There are foam pillows with cooler technology that controls heat built-up.
-Buckwheat pillows are also a good option if you need to keep the pillow cool, especially in the warm environments.
+Buckwheat pillows are also a good option if you need to keep the pillow cool, especially in warm environments.

-Supportive and displacement neck pillows
+Supportive and displacement neck

 Basically, all the types of neck pillows can be divided into two categories: supportive (or corrective) pillows and displacement pillows.
 Supportive pillows are used in the period of healing after acute pains.
 Such pillows provide the support for the neck to encourage returning to a normal curve of the cervical spine.
 Displacement pillows accommodate head and neck and conform to the right shape.
 Displacement pillows help stabilize a neck injury in the first couple of weeks of the inflammation.